jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 By mixing genotype and phenotype variation, humans were doing what life always does—producing evolved variations—only now with their extended phenotype, technology, as the medium.
 Meaning Homo sapiens kept adapting our cultures and co-evolving tools to nearly every game board on Earth.
 From north to south, desert to jungle, chilling cold to sweating heat, our adaptability let us outpace the sand clock and keep scoring procreation points around the world.

 Now the extended phenotype—technology—had the uniformity it needed in humans to sprout across the globe.
-Once it got hold, its ecosystem spread like wildfire, even during the bouts of harmful artificial selection we subjected it to.
+Once it got hold, its ecosystem spread far and wide, with humans often deciding which tools lived and which died.

 ## Story—Help

 Adjusting insurance claims was genuinely stressful.
 But also rewarding.
 Insurance sets money aside for people in need, so you get to help when people need it most.

-The system could be nuts, but the people's needs were very real.
+The system could be nuts, the job wasn't fun, but the people's needs were very real.

 Someone's car was stolen, or there was a hit-and-run, sometimes even a drive-by shooting.
 If it's covered (those usually are), you help get their car fixed or replaced.

 Two claims I especially can't forget.

 One coworker was given a pile of claims to investigate after a large flood.
-He got to one fine country home, asked to see the water damage, and told the homeowner to send in their damaged items list for review.
+He got to one high-end home, asked to see the water damage, and told the homeowner to send in their damaged items list for review.
 This was the first time I learned about "cat" claims—as in catastrophe.

 Another was a call I got after 5:00 PM on the emergency call-in queue.
 It was a young single mother.
-The waste pipes had burst in her walls.
-I was still just a car adjuster, but procedure was to send contractors over to contain the damage, a property adjuster would later review if insurance covers the bill.
+The waste-water pipes had burst in her walls.
+I was still just a car adjuster, but procedure was to send contractors over to contain the damage, a property adjuster would later review if insurance covered the bill.

 I told her that, but the lady refused the contractors.